-A Static study was created for this part.
+- A Static study was created for this part.
 Click the Study 1 tab located at the bottom of the Graphics area as illustrated.
-Study 1 is displayed.

-3 Run Study 1.

-■ Click Run from the Simulation tab in the CommandManager.
+Study 1 is displayed. - 3 Run Study 1. - Click Run ≦ from the Simulation tab in the CommandManager.
 View the created plots in the Results folder.
 The Stress1 (-vonMises-) plot is displayed in the Graphics area.

-- 4 Create an Optimization Study. - Right-click on the Study 1 tab at the bottom of the Graphics area. - Click Create New Design Study.
+- of the Graphics area. - Click Create New Design Study.
 The Design Study 1 tab is displayed along with the Design Study dialog box.